Restaurant Design Guide

 Patio/Outdoor Dining Service

-Restaurant interior design concepts and floor plans are applicable to the patio area, assuming you plan to have one.
-Your aesthetic concept can be extended outdoors with the application of the same layout style and proper space planning guidelines as shown by this diagram below:
+Restaurant interior design concepts and floor plans extend to the patio area, assuming you plan to have one.
+Your aesthetic concept can be carried outdoors by applying the same layout style and proper space planning guidelines, as illustrated in the diagram below:

 restaurant and patio floor plans

-Restaurant floor plans for patio spaces should draw the adequate spaces between tables and umbrellas to ensure that both patrons and wait staff avoid colliding into the umbrella.
-Additionally, wide walkways and aisles that run alongside plants should be included in your patio layout plans as well.
+Restaurant floor plans for patio spaces should ensure adequate spacing between tables and umbrellas to prevent collisions between patrons and wait staff.
+Additionally, wide walkways and aisles running alongside plants should be included in your patio layout plans.

 Once you’ve designed your restaurant floor plan, you can focus on the décor and the type of restaurant furniture you want to use for your venue.
-This largely depends on the type of establishment you have and the kind of clientele you attract.
-Depending on the size of restaurant, there are many furnishing options to consider such as restaurant booths, tables, chairs or a combination of both – including diner booths and booth tables.
-Taking the time to meticulously design your floor plan should consider the available space, type of restaurant and seating arrangements in order to help make your restaurant business successful.
+This largely depends on the type of establishment you have and the clientele you aim to attract.
+Depending on the size of the restaurant, there are many furnishing options to consider, such as restaurant booths, tables, chairs, or a combination of both—including diner booths and booth tables.
+Taking the time to meticulously design your floor plan should consider the available space, type of restaurant, and seating arrangements to help make your restaurant business successful.

-For more information about restaurant floor plans and layout designs we recommend to read our guide on maximizing comfort and efficiency with a restaurant layout design plan.
+For more information about restaurant floor plans and layout designs, we recommend reading our guide on maximizing comfort and efficiency with a restaurant layout design plan.

 Live Locations